Sport and physical activity

 Ambulance

-• In the event of any accident or illness, I authorise the obtaining, on my behalf, of an ambulance for
+In the event of any accident or illness, I authorise the obtaining, on my behalf, of an ambulance for my child.

 Refer to NSW Ambulance School and Group Cover Scheme (ASGCS) Policy Guidelines (PDF 563 KB) for more information.

 All staff must be aware that Representative School Sport Pathway permission notes include additional information.
-Refer to the School Sport Unit’s Risk management and permission.
+Refer to the School Sport Unit’s Permission for Representative School Sport Pathway events.

 5. Respond to incidents